Want to know how to get OSAP for the spring and/or summer sessions? Follow these four simple steps!

 Step 1: Submit Spring/Summer extension form

 Be sure to fill out the right form - the undergraduate form is submitted online, but the graduate form must be printed and submitted.
-You can expect your extension form to be processed within a few weeks of submission.
+You can expect your extension form to be processed within a few weeks of submission (after you have registered for your classes).

 .
 Please note that if you are submitting a new application, you must be registered in both the Spring and